-Today, I’m going to cover two topics namely SCCM Client Data Upload and SCCM MP policy request bandwidth.
-I’ve seen several issues because of the data traffics which are initiated by Client Data Upload and Policy Request data.
+Today, I will cover two topics, namely SCCM Client Data Upload and SCCM MP policy request bandwidth.
+I’ve seen several issues because of the data traffic initiated by Client Data Upload and Policy Request data.

 Control SCCM Client Data Upload

 This can happen most of the enterprise world when your WAN connectivity to remote offices is SLOW.
-There is one other resource that talks about the actual size of SCCM client data transferred between SCCM/ConfigMgr servers and the client.
+One other resource talks about the actual size of SCCM client data transferred between SCCM/ConfigMgr servers and the client.
 More details here.

 What is SCCM Client upload data?

 Client upload is a scheduled operation for each client.
-The size of upload depends upon inventory, the process executes a scan of installed software or files, then uploads the results to its MP.
+The size of the upload depends upon inventory.
+The process executes a scan of installed software or files, then uploads the results to its MP.

-But when you have a remote office with lots of clients and they are sending inventory to a remote MP on a slow WAN then you can be pulled into priority 1 issues and conference call and then RCA documentation 🙂
+But when you have a remote office with lots of clients, and they are sending inventory to a remote MP on a slow WAN, then you can be pulled into priority 1 issues and conference calls and then RCA documentation 🙂

 Hopefully, you don’t want to write those SCCM traffic-related Root Cause Analysis documents in the future.
 We can’t control or throttle “this” data via SCCM.

-In a scenario, SCCM admins decided to put all the MPs in a central location as 1 MP can handle up to 25000 clients.
-So the clients in multiple remote offices with thousands of clients checking for client policy with MP which is connected via slow WAN.
+SCCM admins decided to put all the MPs in a central location as 1 MP can handle up to 25000 clients in a scenario.
+So the clients are in multiple remote offices with thousands of clients checking for client policy with MP, which is connected via slow WAN.

 That means each client will initiate an HTTP connection to its MP, and the MP will query the SCCM database to see if there are any new policies for the client, then return the results.
 These connections via slow WAN could always cause network bandwidth issues.

 Again Adaptiva OneSite can help to resolve this issue as well.
-Policy Bandwidth Management feature of OneSite (Policy Push) can help to control the policy bandwidth management.
-OneSite is deeply integrated with SCCM and hence it can immediately detect the client policy changes when they are made.
+The Policy Bandwidth Management feature of OneSite (Policy Push) can help to control the policy bandwidth management.
+OneSite is deeply integrated with SCCM, and it can immediately detect the client policy changes when they are made.

-Once the SCCM policy change is detected then it instructs only the targeted clients to check for policy in real-time.
-This feature really allows SCCM admin to increase their policy polling interval to the maximum value which is 24 hours.
-If there are no applicable policy changes for a given SCCM client within the 24 hours interval then the client won’t check.
+Once the SCCM policy change is detected, it instructs only the targeted clients to check for policy in real-time.
+This feature really allows SCCM admin to increase their policy polling interval to the maximum value, which is 24 hours; if there are no applicable policy changes for a given SCCM client within the 24 hours interval, then the client won’t check.

-More Information about these features of Adaptiva OneSite here.
+More Information about these features of Adaptiva OneSite is here.